-Traditional Seven Layer bars but with Rice Krispies for an added crunch.
+Not your traditional seven layer bar recipe but a gooey bar with Rice Krispies and two types of chocolate for an even better dessert bar.
 A great after-school snack or bake-sale treat.

-Last week we sent the girls back to college and of course I had to send some goodies with them and what could be better than a seven layer bar.
-Since I didn’t have to put them in the mail, I had a little more flexibility and decided to try a version of my favorite college treat.
-The secret ingredient in this recipe is Rice Krispies hidden among the layers.
-My crew couldn’t tell what was different about them, except that they were crispier and kept their shape a little bit better than the traditional version.
+Last week we sent the girls back to college and of course I had to send some goodies with them and what could be better than seven layer bars.
+Since I didn’t have to put them in the mail, I had a little more flexibility so I made a new version of my favorite college treat, magic bars or seven layer bars.
+A graham cracker based bar with layers of your favorite add ons covered with sweetened condensed milk.
+Can’t get more magical than that!

-Other than the Rice Krispies, I added all the standard toppings, but toasted the pecans and coconut.
-I used two different types of chocolate, melting the milk chocolate and just letting the semi-sweet chips melt together with the other ingredients while it cooked in the oven.
-Of course you finish these off with sweetened condensed milk, but a little vanilla added.
+Other than the Rice Krispies, I added all the standard toppings, but toasted the pecans.
+I used two different types of chocolate, melting the milk chocolate on the crust and just letting the semi-sweet chips mix together with the other ingredients while it akes in the oven.
+Of course they’re finished off with sweetened condensed milk, with a little vanilla added.